General meaning

 ⌄

-Professions that combine aesthetics, human contact, and presence in a network.
+Professions that combine aesthetics, human contact, and presence within a network.

 - Organizer of friendly, cultural, or associative events